Collaboration & Workflows

 test failed

-To change an automation, go to the detail page of that content workflow.
-Click on 'Edit' to change the If, Where, or Then.
+To change an automation, go to the detail page of that workflow.
+Click Edit to change the If, Where, or Then.
 Save the changes and test your custom automation again.

-When you create an automation, the default status of this automation is 'inactive'.
-To activate the automation, you need to turn on the toggle 'Activate'.
-Save the automation, and the set content workflows will take effect immediately.
+When you create an automation, the default status of this automation is inactive.
+To activate the automation, you need to enable the Active toggle.
+Save the automation for it to take effect immediately.

-To temporarily or permanently unpublish an automation, turn off the toggle 'Activate' and save the automation.
+To temporarily or permanently inactivate an automation, disable the Active toggle and save the automation.
 From that moment on, the automation is no longer called and therefore no longer takes effect.